jnoms/SAT/README.md

 # SAT aln_parse_dali
 This subcommand reads in a DALI alignment output file and formats it as a tab-delimited file.
 This script will written to the specified output file.
 There is also functionality to filter the alignments by zscore, alnlen, coverage, or rmsd.
 There are two main inputs:
 1) alignment_file: This is the DALI alignment file.
-Notably, the first out put field MUST BE the 'summary'
+Notably, the first output field MUST BE the 'summary' and the second output field MUST BE 'equivalences'
 2) structure_key: DALI only processes files that have a 4-digit identifier.
 The structure key must be of format structure[delimiter]identifier, and lets you convert the identifiers back to the actual structure name.
 Note that the structure_key identifiers should not have the DALI segment (e.g. A, B, C...) at the end - this will be taken care of.

 The qlen field of the output is dependent on their being a self alignment in the alignment file, as then the qlen=tlen.
 If not present, qlen will be listed as 0.